tutorial

 The robot’s base_link frame usually starts at its base and branches off into child frames for limbs and sensors:

-sensors Visualizing the UR5 collaborative robot arm in Foxglove Studio's 3D panel.
+Visualizing the UR5 collaborative robot arm in Foxglove's 3D panel.
 Each frame's x, y, and z axes are denoted by red, blue, and green arrows.

 Each sensor’s frames can also branch off into further child frames for the objects they detect.
 In this way, all objects in a given scene are somehow defined in relation to the base frame and its child frames.